Are you an LLM? Read llms.txt for a summary of the docs, or llms-full.txt for the full context.

 Connections

 Each connection gives the runtime enough structure to make API calls and gives the model enough context to choose the right calls.
-You can define a connection locally in connections/, or install a package and list it in amodal.json#packages.
+Define local connections in amodal/connections/, then commit and deploy the repo.

 Directory Structure